mindis/cellstore/readme.md

 ## Demo
 A CellStore with all SEC filings since 2010 is available at http://secxbrl.info.

+## End-user Documentation
+The [end-user documentation](http://edinet.xbrl.io/documentation/index.html) can be found here where developers get a smooth introduction to the cell store REST API.

 ## Whitepaper
 http://arxiv.org/pdf/1410.0600.pdf

-## Documentation of the REST API (for developers)
-a [tutorial](documentation/rest/main.md) can be found here where developers get a smooth introduction to the cell store REST API.

 ## Installation